HemaDevikaPutta/Automacorp/README.md

 ## API Integration
 The app communicates with a remote API to fetch the list of rooms and their details.
 Make sure to update the API base URL in the project as per your requirements.

+## Prerequisites
+ - Android Studio
+ - Kotlin
+ - An Android device or emulator for testing
 ## Setup and Installation
 1. Clone the repository:
    ```bash